rhythm16/rpi4-bare-metal/README.md

 7. Connect the USB-TTL cable like so:
 ![](https://i.imgur.com/8pMcUbv.jpg)
 8. Run `gtkterm -p /dev/ttyUSB0 -s 115200` and `gtkterm -p /dev/ttyUSB1 -s 115200` (you might have to add yourself the the `dialout` group).
-9. Power on the RPI4, you should see the output like:
+9. Power on the RPI4, you should see the output like: (out of date, will update later)
 ```
 Bare Metal... (core 0)
 EL: 1